1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

 Pricing strategies we may explore through this project include (but are not limited to):

 Pricing is not a tool to be used alone.
 Rather, it should be incorporated into a wide range of strategies that will build the facilities, create the services, and provide the information Portlanders need to get where they need to go by every mode.
 For the next two years, PBOT will continue to research and talk to the community about how pricing could help make our transportation system work for everyone.

 Pricing Options for Equitable Mobility is one strategy the City is moving forward with support through the American Cities Climate Challenge.

-This fall, PBOT will convene a community task force to advise Portland on the design of potential pricing strategies as well as priorities for any revenue generated through pricing.
-This task force will meet monthly and represent diverse perspectives, interests and expertise from across our community.
-Recruitment for the task force closed on October 9.
-More information about the task force and upcoming meetings will be published here as it is available.
+The Pricing Options for Equitable Mobility Community Task Force will advise the City on the design of potential pricing strategies as well as priorities for any revenue generated through pricing.
+This Task Force meets monthly and represents diverse perspectives, interests and expertise from across our community.
+Learn more about upcoming Task Force meetings.

-Subscribe here to receive email updates about the Pricing for Equitable Mobility project.
+Subscribe here to receive email updates about the Pricing Options for Equitable Mobility project.

 For more information, please contact Shoshana Cohen, Project Manager, at email@example.com or 503-823-4466.